 Nodes that can occur simultaneously are shown as a parallel activity with others.

 3) Create a spreadsheet (i.e Excel) with the expected completion time for each node

 You may indicate this timing with a range as shown above that illustrates there is clearly some data that is not normal and the median should be considered.
 Also, of value are the minimum (fastest case) and maximum (slowest case) for each step.

 If data is not available, then the team or people with the most knowledge, will have to help provide the average, best-case, and worst-case for each step.

-As a Project Manager, ask the tough questions about what create challenges, takes most time, cause of delays and understand the sources of variation.
+As a Project Manager, ask the tough questions about what creates challenges, what takes most time, the causes of delays and understand the sources of variation.

 4) Identify the Critical Path

 This careful review is the most important identification point that can come out of this exercise.
 When activities begin to branch out and go in parallel, it is key to identify which of them will take the longest or have highest variability in completion time.

 The critical path is a line or path that encompasses the path of nodes that have the longest completion time.
 If using the mean, then that path could be different if considering the ranges from each node.
 A Project Manager should evaluate the critical path with some merit given to the nodes that have high risk of not preforming at the mean.

 In other words, the mean may not be the appropriate measure to use for a node's completion time which is then used in the sum of all the project activity times.
 If the data is not normal, then the mode or median may be more appropriate.